Updated: 12/14/2023 | Bogotá Travel Guide

 #4 See Chubby Statues at the Botero Museum

-Colombia’s most famous artist, Fernando Botero, was from Medellín and he painted portraits, famous people, animals, and fruits.
+Colombia’s most famous artist, Fernando Botero, was from Medellín and he painted portraits, of famous people, animals, and fruits.
 His signature aesthetic was making them all chubby.

 Located in a lovely, renovated colonial house with an internal courtyard, admission to this collection of art is free.
 It was agreed upon with Botero that in order to display his works, they needed to be accessible to everyone.